 - Data protection software should be used for device data protection.

-- Keep your apps and device software up-to-date and always update from genuine website /source.
+- Keep your apps and device software up-to-date, and always update from a genuine website /source.

-- Advise kids them to use security software to scan any programs downloaded.
+- Advise kids to use security software to scan any programs downloaded.

 - Teach them about phishing scams using a demonstration.